Chris Sandow: Background

 Sandow was born in Kingaroy, Queensland.

 Sandow grew up in Queensland, playing rugby league in the Aboriginal community of Cherbourg, a three-hour drive north-west of Brisbane.

 He later moved to Brisbane, where he attended Marsden State High School with Israel Folau and Antonio Winterstein.

 Sandow is from the Bigambul/Gubbi Gubbi traditional Aboriginal territory.

-Sandow on duty with the Indigenous Dreamtime Team.

 Playing career

 Previous clubs

 He has previously played for the Moranbah Miners of the local Grade A Mackay rugby league competition, Norths Devils in the Queensland Cup, Warrington Wolves in the Super League, he has also played for the Parramatta Eels and the South Sydney Rabbitohs in the National Rugby League.

 Early career

 He played Colts and Queensland Cup rugby league for the Souths Logan Magpies.
 Sandow received junior representative honors when he was selected for the Queensland under-17's and under-19's squads.

 In 2006, while in year 12 at Marsden State High School, his classmates were Israel Folau and Antonio Winterstein.

 Sandow was selected for the Australian Schoolboys squad that toured Wales, England and France.
 In which he was awarded the 'Man-of-the-Match' Award, in the game against the British Amateur Rugby League Association (BARLA) squad.

 Sandow's first contract was signed with the Gold Coast Titans, where he spent two-years in the lower-grades.